ChristopheSeg/FcFieldsToTitle/README.md

 * If everything works fine, activate RefreshAllTitle feature, edit and save one items to refresh all titles at once.

 ## TODO
+### RefreshAllTitle feature
 By Default, FcFieldsToTitle modify item title OnContentAfterSave event.
 This require to edit and save an item to get automatic title for this item.

 FcFieldsToTitle has a built-in RefreshAllTitle feature to apply the automatic title to all items at once.
 This feature while important should be coded in Ajax to get a more efficent plugin.
 (Sory I do not have Ajax skill to do that!)
+### Item history
+Flexicontent save item history.
+Is it necessary to indicate to Flexicontent that items title and alais have been changed?
+## Translation
+The plugin support multiple languages but only the English language files are provided.